rcfa-qa/paypal-xoom-cex.io/README.md

 * Paypal sends 40EUR
 * I ask paypal 5 (five) times to take the 40EUR back - they don't
 * I ask paypal to escalate the issue- they don't
+* Support persons change, each and everyone replying more and more with non-relevant stuff / repetitions

-In the meantime, the 300EUR are already for 2 months at CEX.IO
+In the meantime, the 300EUR are nearly for 2 months at CEX.IO

 Goint through the support-battle @ paypal/XOOM costs excessive amounts of time.